 The reverse button

-(Waiver – This works on my Janome electronic sewing machine and it will work on other Janome electronic sewing machines.
-It may work on other machine brands, but I’m not sure.)
+Note – This works on my Janome electronic sewing machine and it will work on other Janome electronic sewing machines.
+It may work on other machine brands, but I’m not sure.

 When sewing straight or zig-zag stitch (and a few other stitches), the reverse button will actually sew that stitch backwards which makes it handy for locking a stitch.

 However … when sewing a decorative stitch, it doesn’t reverse – it interrupts the stitch and locks it off.
 So when sewing a decorative stitch and you press the reverse button, the decorative stitch will automatically stop and lockstitch in place.
 This makes it perfect for finishing and locking off a decorative stitch wherever and whenever you want.
-Very handy!
+So if you are sewing a decorative stitch and need to finish off at a certain point, simply hit the reverse button.
+This is a very handy feature!